 The retina is the paper-thin tissue that lines the back of the eye and contains the photoreceptor (light sensing) cells (rods and cones) that send visual signals to the brain.
-Sharp, clear, straight-ahead vision is processed by the macula, which is the central part of the retina.
 The pit or depression within the macula, called the fovea, provides the greatest visual acuity.
 The choroid layer contains blood vessels that nourish the retina.
-Bruch's membraneprovides support to the retina.
+Bruch's membrane provides support to the retina.
 The retinal pigmented epithelium (RPE) protects and nourishes the retina, removes waste products and prevents new blood vessels from growing into the retina.

 Glossary of Terms

 Bruch's membrane: Located in the retina between the choroid and the retinal pigmented epithelium (RPE) layer; provides support to the retina and functions as the 'basement' membrane of the RPE layer.